TheNeuvillette/Organization_and_annotation_of_Eukaryotic_Genomes/README.md

 # Workflow Overview

-## 1. Transposable Element Annotation and Classification
+## 1. TE Annotation and Classification

 ### 1.1.
 TE Annotation using EDTA
 - **`01_Run_EDTA.sh`** - Runs EDTA on the assembly for TE annotation.